thiswillbeyourgithub/Clozolkor/README.md

 * I very rarely get the wrong background color, which sucks because you can still read the cloze.
 It seems to happen only in specific circumstances for me but this might be linked to the speed of your computer.
 If you have this issue regularly let me know.
 There might be a fix using `aFade` and `qFade` (taken from Glutanimate's IOC addon).
 * If you use a font that uses [ligatures](https://en.wikipedia.org/wiki/Orthographic_ligature) then you can run into a *slight* issue where some characters seemingly use Quantum Tunneling to cross the cloze barrier.
 For example in `{{c1::ef}}{{c1::fects}}`, openning the first cloze might show `eff` intead of `ef`.
 * The cloze color changes when there is only one deletion (the behavior is then the same as with regular clozes) but you can't select a color for nightmode
+* Buttons are supposed to hide when there is only one deletion but it doesn't happen on Ankidroid, still figuring this out.
+They do hide on the computer version though, which is expected behavior.

 ## A few notes, please read
 I have a very limited understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use linux and ankidroid, I can't test on other devices.
 Also, I strongly recommande using the addon ["Symbols as you type"](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc.